StydeNet/html/README.md

 ];
 ```

-This middleware is needed to persist the alert messages after each request is completed.

-And this is it.
+This middleware is needed to persist the alert messages after each request is completed, and this is it.

-Please notice that the following aliases will be added automatically (you don't need to add them manually):
+Please notice that the following global aliases will be automatically available (you don't need to add them):

 ```
     'Alert'	=> Styde\Html\Facades\Alert,